 To get an advance from your factoring line, you must submit a schedule of accounts to the factor.
 The request must include a tally of the invoices you want to finance, along with copies of the invoices.

-The process to increase the credit limit of a factoring line is simple.
+The process of increasing the credit limit of a factoring line is simple.
 You have to provide the factoring company with information about the anticipated customers and expected volume.
 The process usually takes a day or so.
 As long as your account is in good standing and the new customers meet the factoring company’s criteria, your chances of getting an increase are good.

 Getting an increase on a line of credit is more complicated.
 Your company must have the cash flow and the assets to justify the increase.
 Also, your line must have been in place for a certain time – often a year – before you can request an increase.
 Lastly, the lender may need to repeat part of its underwriting, which can take a few weeks.

 Most lines of credit need to use all your corporate assets as collateral.
+In some cases, they may also take personal collateral.
 Lenders do make exceptions that are handled on a case-by-case basis.

 At a minimum, a factoring company needs to have your accounts receivable as collateral.
 However, some factoring companies request more.
 There is some flexibility here, as long as the accounts receivable is clear of liens.

-There is no best solution per se.
-Each product is good at solving a specific set of problems.
+There is no best solution, per se.
+Each product is good at solving a specific set of problems and circumstances.
 Remember that no product is perfect.